iuscommunity/sphinx_iuscommunity/pages/Testimonials.rst

-    Just last week, we migrated a large customer from custom-compiled packages to IUS Community, and they're now avoiding dependency headaches and enjoying up-to-date packages like the rest of us."
+    Just last week, we migrated a large customer from custom-compiled packages to IUS Community, and they're now avoiding dependency headaches and enjoying up-to-date packages like the rest of us.